Jump to:

 They’re are the types of games that will make you glance nervously at the dark corners of your room, and leave you muttering “that’s fine, that’s normal” as you encounter something that very much isn’t.

-Whether you want a gothic action RPG, a slow-burn detective mystery, or a text-heavy nightmare that feels like you’ve woken up in a fever dream, we’ve got you covered.
+Whether you want a gothic action RPG, a slow-burn detective mystery, or a text-heavy nightmare that feels like you’ve woken up in a fever dream, these eldritch horror games have got you covered.

 So, you want to experience cosmic dread while playing the top games in the Lovecraft genre?
 Good luck.